Anker PowerCore+ mini 3350 Review

 The PowerCore+ mini 3350 is a solid value, offering excellent performance at a low price if you are searching for a compact charger.

-Earning the Top Pick award for being the most easy to carry, the mini 3350 is our top recommendation for anyone that cares most about their portable charger having a compact form factor and being lightweight.
+The mini 3350 is our top recommendation for anyone that cares most about their portable charger having a compact form factor and being lightweight.

 — David Wise and Austin Palmer